charliehawley/mp4-django/README.md

 # Wisecrack

 Wisecrack is a place for friends to meet and compete for upvotes.
 In this quirky quiz-style game, prompts are given and the users are encouraged to go wild.
-Wisecrack requires a broad imagination and is sure to test your wit.
+Wisecrack requires a broad imagination and is sure to test your wit. <br>
 See how many votes you can garner on [Wisecrack](https://wisecrack-django.herokuapp.com/).

 ## submission properties: